adi3/robotics-workshop-guide/content/Build Simulation/9_integrate_moveit.md

 </include>
 ```

-2. Run the ROS application.
+2. Press **Ctrl+C** to shut down the running ROS application.
+Then relaunch it.
 The robot arm will appear in its default upright position.

 ```
 roslaunch robomaker_workshop main.launch
 ```

-3. Open a new terminal tab and execute the **init.py** script from the _/scripts_ folder.
+3. Open a new terminal tab and execute the **init.py** script.

 ```
 python ~/environment/aws_ws/src/robomaker_workshop/scripts/init.py